peterz3/Maze-Game/Development_Log.md

 * problem solved!
 I wasn't initlizing a double array correctly which resulted in variables being lost
 * map effectively scaled! there is however a small chunk of the screen being uncolored because of integer division causing for decimal point inaccuracies
-* problem with horizontal movement eing bounded too early
+* problem with horizontal movement being bounded too early
+* changed movement so it converts from map index(in the double array) to pixels on the screen(instead of visa versa)this greatly simplified my code and solved the movement bounding bug